What are Carpenter Bees?

 What do Carpenter bees look like?

 Physical features of carpenter bees may vary slightly, as there are seven different species of carpenter bees across the U.S. and hundreds worldwide.
 Eastern carpenter bees, for example, strongly emulate the appearance of bumble bees, with sleek, black bodies and a patch of yellow hair on their thorax.
-Other species like the California and female valley carpenter bees have more metallic, colorful bodies.
+Other species like the California and female valley carpenter bees have more metallic, colourful bodies.

 The most common signs of a carpenter bee infestation are the round, smooth holes that carpenter bees bore into wood.
 To identify early damage to buildings, homeowners should regularly inspect the perimeter of the home and surrounding property for the presence of these holes and hovering bees.